 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://mtsu.pressbooks.pub/

 ADDITIONAL SIMILARITIES AND DIFFERENCES THAT CAN IMPACT LEARNING

 In addition to the influences on student learning we have already explored in earlier chapters, there are two additional sub-groups of students you will work with in your future classroom that have very unique learning strengths and needs: Emerging Bilinguals (EBs), commonly referred to as English Learners (ELs), and students with disabilities.